jeffk1m/GiftCardManagementWebApplication/readme.txt

-                So mongoose has it's own unique key word, it'll return an error if the giftCardID is not unique. lol you could just keep on entering random values until a unique value comes up -delete giftcard once it's been all used up once a value goes to zero, you would either have the option to delete or refund the gift card code.
+                So mongoose has it's own unique key word, it'll return an error if the giftCardID is not unique. lol you could just keep on entering random values until a unique value comes up -delete giftcard [x]
+    -delete giftcard once it's been all used up once a value goes to zero, you would either have the option to delete or refund the gift card code.
+    -Generate QR code for the giftcard?

 -Okay so Mongo is wierd when it comes to floating point numbers
     -So i'm thinking that one possible solution is to just treat all dollars as